-Tiredness with long term illness is a symptom has many causes which can come and go at different times, or for some endometriosis sufferers it can be constant and totally debilitating.
+Tiredness with long term illness as a symptom has many causes which can come and go at different times, or for some endometriosis sufferers it can be constant and totally debilitating.

-For most women the only way to escape or cope with the tiredness and exhaustion is to sleep.
+For many the only way to escape or cope with the tiredness and exhaustion is to sleep.

 Here are a few simple coping strategies to help you overcome the symptom of constant fatigue

 Tiredness is a key signal from your body that it is trying to deal with an imbalance in health.
 When we have a virus like the flu we can feel very drained.

 It is nature’s way of making us stop, so that we rest up and let the body deal with whatever is wrong with our health.
 We need that energy for healing, for cell repair, wound healing, killing viruses, and to repair the body.